syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Navigation.md

 {% tabs %}
 {% highlight c# %}
-//focus was moved to first row and column, when focus at the last row and last column, this.gridControl.Model.Options.WrapCellBehavior = GridWrapCellBehavior.WrapGrid;
+//Focus was moved to first row and column, when focus at the last row and last column. this.gridControl.Model.Options.WrapCellBehavior = GridWrapCellBehavior.WrapGrid;
 {% endhighlight %}
 {% highlight vb %}
-' focus was moved to first row and column, when focus at the last row and last column, Me.gridControl.Model.Options.WrapCellBehavior = GridWrapCellBehavior.WrapGrid
+' Focus was moved to first row and column, when focus at the last row and last column.
+Me.gridControl.Model.Options.WrapCellBehavior = GridWrapCellBehavior.WrapGrid
 {% endhighlight %}
 {% endtabs %}